 - Songwriters: Tim Rice, Benny Andersson and Björn Ulvaeus

 - Artists: Murray Head raps the verses, Anders Glenmark sings the chorus

 - Achievements: #1 in many charts, #3 in Canada and US, #12 in the UK

-“One Night in Bangkok” is a song from the concept album and subsequent musical Chess by Tim Rice, Benny Andersson and Björn Ulvaeus.
+“One Night in Bangkok” is a song from the concept album and subsequent musical Chess released on 26th October 1984 by Tim Rice, Benny Andersson and Björn Ulvaeus.
 British actor and singer Murray Head raps the verses, while the chorus is sung by Anders Glenmark, a Swedish singer, songwriter and producer.

 The “Tyrolean spa” mentioned early in the song refers to Merano in the South Tyrol region of Italy, the site of Act 1 of the musical.
 It also mentions three places where chess tournaments were previously held: Iceland; the Philippines; and Hastings, UK.

 In the original London production of Chess, the setting for the song is an interview by Freddie, who is in Bangkok to serve as a TV analyst for a match involving his rival, world champion and Russian defector Anatoly Sergievsky.
 In the original Broadway production of the musical, the song appears not at the start of Act 2, but rather in the middle of Act 1, whereas in this version, the world championship of Freddie vs. Anatoly takes place in Bangkok.